Raymond-CL/Raymond-CL/WSL-setup.md

 │       ├── prog_pythia8
 │       └── prog_root6
 ├── mnt
+└── usr [packages managed by apt]
+    ├── bin
+    ├── include
+    ├── lib
+    ├── share
-└── usr [install here]
+    └── local [please install here]
         ├── bin [binary files]
         ├── include [header .h files]
         ├── lib [library .so files]
-    ├── share [usually data files]
+        └── share [usually data files]
-    └── local [don't install here !!!]
-        ├── bin
-        ├── include
-        ├── lib
-        └── share
 ```

-> Some people will worry that programs installed in system directory `/usr/bin` will polute the namespace or might crash the system.
-> Some people like to create a folder in their home directory `$HOME/` for a more local installation and safety.
-> Which is fine, just remember to set the paths correctly.
-Here, I am following the *for dummies* method.
+### before we begin
+- Since we are installing most of the programs in `/usr/local`, WSL should automatically recognize the paths to binaries, headers, and libraries.
+- If not, append path to binaries with `export PATH=/path/to/binary:$PATH`.
+- append path to libraries with `export LD_LIBRARY_PATH=/path/to/libraries:$LD_LIBRARY_PATH`. \
+  If the path to library is `usr/lib` or `/usr/local/lib` and Ubuntu couldn't link the libraries, try `sudo ldconfig` first before exporting.
+- append path to Python libraries with `export PYTHONPATH=/path/to/python/libraries:$PYTHONPATH`.

 ## setup WSL